Ellaermeg/-ShowdownShogun/README.md

 This is the main environment file where the bot interacts with the Pokémon Showdown API.
 It sets up the battle environment, handles state transitions, and interfaces with the reinforcement learning model.

-### `Bot.py`

-Handles the core logic of the bot, including move selection, team management, and overall strategy execution.

-### `test.ipynb`

-A Jupyter notebook for testing and tweaking the bot's strategies before deploying them in actual battles.

 ## Contribution